Systemik-Solutions/Glycerine_Guide/_sources/4. Annotate an Image Set/Annotate an Image Set.md

 ![Picture1](https://github.com/Systemik-Solutions/image_annotation_site/assets/29685780/d0fea670-ae1b-447e-8365-55eeff1f50f5)

-You can use any combination of these six tools to draw on your image and create annotations.
+You can use any combination of these five tools to draw on your image and create annotations.

 #### Freehand tool